Zimbabwe court again postpones trial of hunter linked to Cecil killing

 Prosecutors will call five witnesses, including the owner of the game park where Cecil was killed.

-Palmer, a dentist from Minnesota, has said the hunt was legal and no one in the hunting party realized the targeted trophy kill was the black-maned Cecil.
+Palmer, a dentist from Minnesota, has said the hunt was legal and no one in the hunting party realised the targeted trophy kill was the black-maned Cecil.